 AVM Park is located on Veterans Memorial Drive SW, next to the Veterans Memorial Stadium-home of the Cedar Rapids Kernels.
 The All Veterans Memorial Park was dedicated on May 25, 1992.
 Since 1927 the display includes a tank, mobile gun, ships anchor, Memorial benches and several granite monuments to conflicts Eastern Iowan have served in as well as a victory wall that proudly displays the U.S. Military service emblems in granite.
 A brick program began in 2002 to honor veterans.
-Hundreds of bricks are border the sidewalk.
+Hundreds of bricks border the sidewalk.

 Veterans Memorial Building (VMB)

 Seen across the world, the VMB is portrayed as a symbol of Cedar Rapids.
-Since 1927, the building has been a staple of our community hosting many organizations, City Departments, local Veterans clubs, and now a popular rental venue for a plethora of events.
+Since 1927, the building has been a staple of our community hosting many organizations, City Departments, local Veterans clubs, and is now a popular rental venue for a plethora of events.
 Because of this, the Building's historical roots ran deep.
 It is the VMC staff's honor to facilitate exhibitions that are free and open to the public, and provide historical tours upon apppointment.